 So, you think you are ready to hop on the influencer marketing train?
 To get sponsored to talk about or show some fantastic products on your social media channels?
 Fantastic.

-Maybe you have just heard that brands aren’t any longer just look at the big guys.
+Maybe you have just heard that brands aren’t just looking at the big guys any longer.
 With the increasing use of micro-influencers, brands are turning their heads towards smaller communities with highly engaged followers.
 The niche approach brings many advantages, for the brand and also for you.
 Why for you?
 Well if you have a great following and view numbers as well as a growing channel, brands could be very interested in collaborating with you.
 Looking for ways to naturally find their way online and on the screen of many people, your personal approach, aesthetic and personality will draw your viewers to your channel.
 And these unique qualities are exactly what brands want to reach an audience authentically.

 We will give you some advice on what to consider and how to go about brand deals.